Super Punch-Out!! (1984 video game)

-is a 1984 arcade boxing game by Nintendo.
-The sequel to Punch-Out!!, it follows the same format while adding several new features and characters.
+is a 1984 boxing video game developed and published by Nintendo for arcades.
+It is the sequel to Punch-Out!!
+(1984), and follows the same format while adding several new features and characters.
 Along with punching, blocking and dodging, players also have the ability to duck.
-The also saves and displays the three fastest knockout times, while the game's difficulty is increased.
+The game also saves and displays the three fastest knockout times, while the game's difficulty is increased.

 It introduces a number of new characters to the Punch-Out!! series, including Bear Hugger, Dragon Chan, Vodka Drunkenski (whose name was changed to Soda Popinski in later releases), Great Tiger, and Super Macho Man.
-Several of the new fighters use illegal moves, from wrestling or martial arts.
+Several of the new fighters use illegal moves from wrestling or martial arts.